The overwhelming feeling about this year’s embedded world exhibition and conference is summed up by the late Douglas Adams:

 I usually set some sort of mental challenge in my interviews.
 Last year it was “How long will it be before the person I am talking to mentions IoT?”
 This year I asked most people how many internet-connected devices, other than computers and phones etc., they had in their home.
 Interestingly, apart from a couple of supercharged net-heads who were well into double figures (with Sonos speakers counting as only one system), most people, who were senior guys in a range of hardware, software, and tools companies, had very few; two or three was about average.
 The systems were frequently Sonos, occasionally smart televisions, some remotely controlled heating systems (my favourite was the owner of a backwoods cabin who had a broadband connection so he could monitor the state of the thermostat) and that was about it.
 Very few, and then mostly only those with kids at home, had Alexa or other voice-controlled gadgets.
 I suppose there could be an underlying age factor in slow adoption, but I prefer to think that it is caution, born of experience.

 Another issue that regularly cropped up in conversation was the poor state of user interfaces.
 There are some wonderful screens available, from ranges specifically targeted at Raspberry Pi to others with built-in processing engines, but, while many, if not most, came with layout tools and libraries of elements to build interfaces, few of them were of high graphic quality, and, anecdotally (from a number of conversations), it was clear that it was very rare to involve anyone with human-machine interface experience in creating a screen layouts.

 During two-and-a-half days at embedded world, I had over 30 scheduled meetings, and a large number of informal conversations.
-The general feeling was very positive – perhaps more positive than the challenges ahead warrant – but then, we are engineers; we can solve anything.
+The general feeling was very positive during the engineers conference – perhaps more positive than the challenges ahead warrant – but then, we are engineers; we can solve anything.